 This is my favorite recipe for ground turkey burgers or ground beef.
 Such a quick and easy recipe with so much flavor!
 It is great with or without a bun!

-So which is the victor?
+So which is the better option?
 Ground turkey or ground beef?
 Both have a place at your table when appropriate!

 The best option, unless your choice is for health reasons, may depend on the recipe you are cooking.
 Sometimes the leaner turkey has a bland flavor and can make a huge difference in the outcome.

-The bottom line is the nutritional value of ground beef versus ground turkey is not all that different when tracking macros.
+The bottom line is the nutritional value of ground beef versus ground turkey is not all that different when tracking macros and they can both be part of a healthy diet.